 I know my recipes are all over the place at the moment in terms of seasons, but the weather is all over the place at the moment too.
 We went from laying in a hammock under the blazing sun to thinking about investing in a canoe as a mode of transport.
 Seriously – where has all this rain come from?
 At least our plants are getting a good watering, which I think might be the most middle aged thing I have ever said.
 When the weather is cold and grey, a comforting pasta dish is always our go to meal and the added bonus of this is that it is ready in under 15 minutes!
 More time for snuggling with the cat and drinking some tea.

 Of course all pasta dishes have to come with a side salad we just went with a simple rocket and tomato salad with a balsamic dressing, to make use of all the amazing tomatoes we have been picking up at the local vegan supermarket.
 Although I went there yesterday to stock up on some more and they are shut on Monday!
 Arghhhh!!
 A whole day without a fresh tomato supply, what am I going to do?
 Eat lots of Cirio tomatoes of course 🙂

 - 2 tbsp Olive oil

-3) Add the diced tomatoes and salt and pepper to the pan and stir well and simmer until the pasta is ready.
+- Add the choppedd tomatoes and salt and pepper to the pan and stir well and simmer until the pasta is ready.

 Nutritional Information – Per person: